sentialabs/sentialabs.com/_posts/2018-09-13-API-Gateway-Types-Compared.md

 ![Architecture](/assets/posts/2018-09-13-API-Gateway-Types-Compared/architecture.png)

 # The original API Gateway: Edge Optimized
 At its release in July 2015 (read the [announcement](https://aws.amazon.com/blogs/aws/amazon-api-gateway-build-and-run-scalable-application-backends/)), API Gateway allowed access to Lambda and publicly available HTTP endpoints.
-At that time, Lambdas could not be placed in VPCs - this feature was [released](https://aws.amazon.com/blogs/aws/new-access-resources-in-a-vpc-from-your-lambda-functions/) in February 2016.
+At that time, AWS Lambda Functions could not be placed in a VPC - this feature was [released](https://aws.amazon.com/blogs/aws/new-access-resources-in-a-vpc-from-your-lambda-functions/) in February 2016.
 In its initial version, API Gateway came paired with a CloudFront distribution.
 The combined API Gateway and CloudFront would later be called **Edge Optimized** API Gateway, refering to the Edge locations available in CloudFront.

 ![Edge Optimized](/assets/posts/2018-09-13-API-Gateway-Types-Compared/edge-optimized-1.png)

 Important details to remember regarding the first version of the Edge Optimized API Gateway:
 * It uses CloudFront distributions, but you *can't* edit the distribution.
-Adding a WAF, for example, is not possible.
+Adding a Amazon Web Application Firewall (WAF), for example, is not possible.
 * It can access other sources, but those sources have to be publicly accessible.

 # Regional API Gateways